JulianoBarreto/FreshNewsChallenge/README.md

 #### VS Code
 1. The project was developed in Python (VS Code IDE) with [Robocorp] (https://www.robocorp.com)

+## Input
+The input must be a Robocorp Control Panel work item payload.

 ## Results

 🚀 After running the bot, check out the `output` folder for files (.xlsx with results).
+🤖 The response of the advisor dumped in a Robocorp payload work item.

 <!-- <details>